inside chicken coop layout

 3. Chicken Coop Ideas to Try

-A roost is an area where your chickens perch at night so they can sleep securely.
-Since chickens cannot see in the dark, they instinctively prefer to be up off the ground where they feel safe.
-This is where a roost comes in.
+A roost is where your chickens perch at night so they feel safe while they sleep.
+Since chickens can’t see in the dark, they naturally feel more secure when they are up off the ground, which is why a roost is so important.

-• You can put a scrape board directly below the roost to catch droppings during the night.
-Each morning take this board out and scrape it clean.
+• Use a scrape board: Position a board directly beneath the roost to catch droppings.
+Each morning, take this board out and scrape it clean.
 This will keep your coop cleaner and smelling much better for a longer time.

 a red arrow pointing to a scrape board under a roost inside of a chicken coop